hellaxe/rails_angular_seo/README.txt

     RailsAngularSeo::Middleware.base_path = "/" # replace / for whichever path matches your app's index.html
     RailsAngularSeo::Middleware.seo_id    = "seo_id" # replace seo_id with whatever ID is used for the HTML DOM element which would be updated with status as "ready" once the ajax load is completed.
     RailsAngularSeo::Middleware.server_name    = "NAME OF YOUR SERVER"
+    RailsAngularSeo::Middleware.phantomjs_path = "/usr/local/bin/phantomjs" # If phantomjs is not in the default PATH.

 And you're done!
 The middleware will only try to static-render requests made by bots AND that would render application/html content.